Insurgency in Ecuador: Group of Popular Combatants (GCP)

-The Group of Popular Combatants (from Spanish Grupos de Combatientes Populares) was formed in 1994, during the presidency of Sixto Durán Ballén.
-It became much more active in the 2000s and since then it has participated in a series of attacks against foreign diplomats, as well as several bomb attacks.
+The Group of Popular Combatants (from Spanish"' Grupos de Combatientes Populares'") was formed in 1994, during the presidency of Sixto Durán Ballén.
+It became much more active in the 2000s, and since then, it has participated in a series of attacks against foreign diplomats, as well as several bomb attacks.

-GCP committed an attack on September 28, 1997, in Quito.
+GCP committed an attack on 28 September, 1997, in Quito.
 No one was injured or killed in the attack.

-Another GCP attack occurred on February 16, 2000, in Guayaquil.
+Another GCP attack occurred on 16 February, 2000, in Guayaquil.
 A television network received a videotape that contained a concealed bomb.
 The civil Rafael Cuesta, the news editor at the station, and the only casualty in the attack, was wounded when the bomb went off inside the station.
-Before the attack, the news station had warnings about a possible attack from a different group, This initially led authorities to blame a different organization, although, the Group of Popular Combatants did eventually take responsibility.
-Rafael Cuesta was the only person injured and no one was killed.
+Before the attack, the news station had warnings about a possible attack from a different group, This initially led authorities to blame a different organization.
+However, the Group of Popular Combatants did eventually take responsibility.
+Rafael Cuesta was the only person injured, and no one was killed.

-In 2002 it was reported that the Group of Popular Combatants was attempting to establish a rural base in a remote jungle region bordering Colombia and that they may have been receiving training from some of the guerrilla groups involved in the Colombian conflict.
+In 2002, it was reported that the Group of Popular Combatants was attempting to establish a rural base in a remote jungle region bordering Colombia and that they may have been receiving training from some of the guerrilla groups involved in the Colombian conflict.

-The GCP claimed that in its system, the combatants accumulate revolutionary merits, they strive to contribute with initiatives so that the organization develops, advances, expresses itself democratically, and responsibly fulfills the resolutions that are taken in the groups and the leadership teams.
-Those who accumulate more merits are part of the provincial leadership teams and are democratically elected in an assembly.
+The GCP claimed that, in its system, the combatants accumulate revolutionary merits; they strive to contribute through initiatives so that the organization develops, advances, expresses itself democratically, and responsibly fulfils the resolutions adopted by the groups and the leadership teams.
+Those who accumulate more merits serve on provincial leadership teams and are democratically elected by an assembly.

-On 22 November 22, 2010, the GCP claimed responsibility for a bomb attack on the head office of the University of Guayaquil.
+On 22 November, 2010, the GCP claimed responsibility for a bomb attack on the head office of the University of Guayaquil.
 The GCP claimed they used the bomb to attempt to influence student elections held at the university.

-The GCP claimed on 6 December 2010, to have territory in the Azuay Province, and claimed standing in solidarity with the troops of the police, the army, and the air force in the province.
+The GCP claimed on 6 December, 2010, to have presence in Azuay Province and to be in solidarity with the population against the troops of the police army and the air force in the province.

-On 3 March 2012, 10 alleged members of the GCP were arrested and had on charges of subversion and terrorism, The PCE-SR condemned this as an escalation of repression by the Ecuadorian state.
-The case itself, which became known as the Luluncoto 10, would become controversial over the process of criminalizing political groups as terrorist organizations.
+On 3 March 2012, 10 alleged members of the GCP were arrested and charged with subversion and terrorism.
+The PCE-SR condemned this as an escalation of repression by the Ecuadorian state.
+The case itself, which became known as the "Luluncoto 10," would become controversial over the process of criminalizing political groups as terrorist organizations.